-Sick leave and sick pay

-23 Is there any legislation establishing the right to sick leave or sick pay?
+Sick leave and sick pay Is there any legislation establishing the right to sick leave or sick pay?

 Pursuant to the Labour Code (eg, articles 54.1, 58.3 and 133) employees have the right to sick leave and sick pay.
 Sick leave must be supported by a medical certificate issued by a licensed doctor.
 Sick leave for more than two months is grounds for termination of employment unless the leave is due to an illness or illnesses for which a longer duration of sick leave is allowed under the law.
-The level of sick pay is determined based on the employee's average daily income multiplied by the number of working days during which the employee is on sick leave.